 The cryptographic module may be configured for FIPS Approved mode, PCI HSM mode (non-Approved for FIPS 140), or General non-Approved mode by accessing the System tab on the module's web interface.
 A drop-down menu is shown for FIPS mode ("On" or "Off") and another for PCI HSM mode.
+Once a selection is chosen and confirmed, the module automatically reboots into the chosen mode.

 When used in the Vectera parent device, the mode of operation is also displayed on its LCD screen.
 When transitioning between modes, the module will zeroize CSPs before entering the selected mode of operation and restart.
 The user can determine which mode the cryptographic module is in by accessing the Status tab on the module's web interface.